InvaderZim62/HP-15C/README.md

 - Degree/radian conversions
 - Polar and rectangular coordinate conversions
 - Statistics functions
-- Programming
+- Programming (similar to assembly language)
 - Calculating with complex numbers
 - Calculating with matrices
 - Finding the roots of an equation
 - Numerical integration

-The following capabilities are not implemented:
+The following capabilities are not implemented in this app:
 - Inversion of matrices greater than 4x4
 - Matrix LU decomposition
 - Matrices containing complex numbers